mmistakes/minimal-mistakes/_drafts/2017-11-11-clojure-is-the-devil.md

 a problem and you dropping that mental model on the floor.
 It can take many minutes or even an hour or more to re-assemble this mental model to the same point so you can continue your work.

+### Why mental models matter? ###

+Why does supporting the building a mental model matter?

+It's been widely researched [TODO cite sources here] that developer typically spend xx% [TODO cite percentages here] reading code.
+We spend much more time reading our own old code or reading someone else's code.
+We need to read code in order to determine how to fix a bug, where to add this new feature, etc.

-Given, this anything that helps a developer build and maintain a mental model is worth having.
+Given this effort spent in reading and understanding code, anything that helps a developer build and maintain a mental model is worth having.

 One of the [opinions](#clojures-opinions) in Clojure/Clojurescript is that of defaulting to immutable data.
 As discussed here and elsewhere, treating data as immutable has the effect of pushing the state changes in a system to its